Updated February 2018

 Q: As more studies have come out on the diabetes-cancer link, what's new?

 A: We're seeing more and more that the link makes sense and it's not just coincidental.
 As we're learning about how cancer development is linked to elevated levels of insulin and inflammation, it's becoming more apparent that the metabolic abnormalities in diabetes and prediabetes – before diabetes occurs – are the perfect conditions in the body for cancer to develop.

 Q: About one-third of adults have prediabetes.
 How does this affect their cancer risk?

 A: That's the scary part: the pre-diabetes that's happening with the increase in obesity and the sedentary quality of our lives.
 All the conditions common between type 2 diabetes and cancer don't just appear with a diabetes diagnosis.

 Most people think the damage starts at diabetes.
 People are not thinking about cancer, they're worried about the damage that occurs from running high blood sugars, like going blind and kidney failure.
 But all those things happen way down the line with diabetes.
 The situation today matters.

 Q: What are some first steps that people at risk or with diabetes can do to reduce their risk?

 You don't need a massive amount of weight loss.
 Research shows that for people who have pre-diabetes, even a 5 to 7 percent weight loss is enough to dramatically reduce their risk of developing diabetes.
-It doesn't mean going on a diet; take a look at your eating habits.
-Take a look at where you can cut 500 calories a day – it could be cutting a huge bottle of soda or having less cereal.
-You can stack up blocks of 100 calories scattered throughout the day.

 "You're not going to lose weight in one day but it's a very positive thing to know that in one day's walk you are making a change in insulin resistance and other metabolic conditions that can make a big difference. "